This page provides an overview of the work to reform the Mental Health Act, including activities from the College.

-The White Paper includes 35 consultation questions and sets out the Government’s plans for:
+The White Paper includes 36 consultation questions and sets out the Government’s plans for:

-- New guiding principles
+- new guiding principles

-- Stronger detention criteria
+- stronger detention criteria

-- Giving patients more rights to challenge detention
+- giving patients more rights to challenge detention

-- Strengthening the patient’s right to choose
+- strengthening the patient’s right to choose

-- Improving the support for people who are detained
+- improving the support for people who are detained

 - Community Treatment Orders

-- The Mental Health Act/Mental Capacity Act interface
+- the Mental Health Act/Mental Capacity Act interface

-- Caring for patients in the criminal justice system
+- caring for patients in the criminal justice system

-The government will consult on a number of proposed changes, including:
+The government consulted on proposed changes, including: